 The production of equipment/machines and buildings is not included in the calculations, or product losses after filling.
 Nor are our employees' transport to and from their job or overall business activities such as research, product development, sales and marketing.
 The reason for this is that these greenhouse gas emissions are difficult to attribute to a single product and estimated to be very small in relation to the total “lifecycle” emissions “of a product”.

 The calculations include the steps from farm to shop.
 But we hear you.
 “Hey, this doesn’t cover the whole life of the product!”
-True, but what happens to the product after the shop step is difficult to figure out because we don’t know, for example, how and how far it is transported by the consumer, or if and how the packaging is recycled.
+True, but what happens to the product after the shop step is difficult to figure out because we don’t know, for example, how it is transported by the consumer, and what distance, or if and how the packaging is recycled.
 So, when it comes to the climate impact of the product's after-shop life, you can make a difference yourself!

 About one third of global greenhouse gas emissions come from the food system*.
-Actually, even if we stop using all fossil fuels today, the food system alone would push us over the 1,5 degree target**.
+Actually, even if we stop using all fossil fuels today, the food system alone would push us over the Paris Climate Agreement target to keep global warming below 1,5 degrees**.
 So, it’s obvious that something should be done, and consumers can have an important role to play in it.
-But the knowledge of the climate impact of our diets, seems to be missing***.
+But information about the climate impact of our diets, seems to be missing***.

 So we thought, “Wouldn’t it be great if it was easy for people to see and compare the climate impact of different products right in the grocery aisle before even deciding what to put in the cart?”
 But we didn’t just think it in a “It might be fun for us, as one small oat company, to declare the climate impact numbers for consumers to see” kind of way, but more like a, “We believe that consumer empowerment should be a law, if not a human right” kind of way.
 Because if you think about it, a requirement to show a food product’s climate footprint isn’t so different from the rules governing the labelling of fat, sugar and other nutrients.
 However, getting everyone involved to agree about how that could be done will take time, so, whilst we’re working on that, we’ve decided to declare the climate impact – shown as kilograms of CO2e - of our products on our packages or on our website.